At-Home Diabetic Foot Care

 The potential complications of poorly managed diabetes on your feet and ankles can be severe, and they don’t go on pause just because the rest of your life may have slowed down.
-And while there’s never a “good” time to be dealing with a diabetic foot complication, the current pandemic is an especially bad time to need emergency care.

 The good news, though, is that almost all of the most urgent diabetic foot complications can be fully prevented with simple, diligent home care.
-Staying on top of your routines today can mean continued good health long after the rest of life has returned to normal.
+Staying on top of your routines today can mean continued good health long after the rest of your life has returned to normal.

 Your Diabetic Home Care Checklist

 The Daily Self-Exam

 The most important starting point is a daily diabetic foot self-exam.
 We’ve said it before, but it’s worth repeating: three minutes per day really could save your life.